rectitude-open/filapress/README.md

 FilaPress is a streamlined Content Management System built upon the robust Laravel framework and the elegant Filament admin panel.
 Designed for rapid development, it empowers you to quickly launch small-scale websites (like corporate showcases, personal blogs, portfolios) and can also serve as a powerful backend for API-driven applications.
 Essential features are ready out-of-the-box.

+### Design Principle

+-   Leverage the Laravel/Filament ecosystem for plug-and-play features, not a separate plugin marketplace.
+-   Utilize public composer update for upgrades, avoiding a private update server infrastructure.
+-   Ensure all packages and plugins are MIT licensed, guaranteeing 100% commercial viability.
+-   Bypass Vite compilation dependencies, requiring only a single PHP environment for real-time modifications.

 ### Features

 -   🚀 **Rapid Development**: Quickly build and deploy small to medium-sized websites.